 Today is July 9 and the Navigate the Chaos question to consider is “how often do you allow yourself to accept help?”
 Those who navigate the chaos accept help and often seek it out from those they respect.
 Accepting help, therefore, is not a sign of weakness but of strength.
-Conversely, some individuals trying to translate one dream after another into reality stop along their path and help others; doing so is one such way to practice the art of living well.
+Conversely, some individuals trying to translate one dream after another into reality stop along their path and help others.

 Successful people who navigate the chaos, like author Stephen King, accepted help from his wife and in so doing was able to publish Carrie, his first novel.
 When King was two years old, his father left the family under the pretense of "going to buy a pack of cigarettes", leaving his mother to raise King and his adopted older brother, David, by herself.
 The family moved several times and when King was 11, returned to Durham, Maine, where his mother cared for her parents.
 King studied at the University of Maine, graduating in 1970 with a Bachelor of Arts in English.
 In 1971, King married Tabitha Spruce, a fellow student at the University of Maine.
 After graduation King was hired as a teacher at Hampden Academy and started submitting short stories to men’s magazines and worked on ideas for novels.